 Branden is an Ed.D. candidate in higher education at the University of Southern California, earned his M.T.S. from Harvard University in theological studies and holds a B.A. in music and religion from St. Olaf College.
 He is a member of NACE (National Association of Colleges and Employers), MPACE (Mountain Pacific Association of Colleges and Employers), the National Career Services Benchmarking Group, CLASIC (Consortium of Liberal Arts Schools and Independent Colleges) and the Jesuit Career Consortium.
 He is an elected board member of Lutheran Volunteer Corps, a frequent contributor to the Career Leadership Collective and a regular instructor for Academic Impressions and the Career Services Institute West.

-Daniel Pascoe Aguilar, PhD, MDiv, is passionate about problem solving and collaborating with students, alumnx, university communities, and organizations about meaningful partnerships and powerful strategies for the development of a new, equitable generation of leaders and our joint capacity to create a better reality.
-Currently, Daniel is associate provost for experiential education and career development at Drew University in the New York City larger metropolitan area, where he has the honor of leading LAUNCH, a new approach to undergraduate education designed to integrate students’ academic and career development through a focus on their purpose development, their career preparation, and their ability to contribute to community/world needs.
-LAUNCH is a transferable skill based curriculum/co-curriculum that a) guarantees immersive experiences and a b) network of mentors to every student, as well as universal student engagement and scaffolding through c) a required, for-credit LAUNCH-guiding course, d) a working LAUNCH Plan space where students record, track, and receive support on their progress, e) 16 LAUNCH Communities that offer physical and virtual networks, opportunities, and resources clustered by key industry or identity groups, and f) an integrated LAUNCH website called Launchpad fed with rich data from multiple systems into curated, interactive web spaces.
+Daniel Pascoe Aguilar, PhD, MDiv, is passionate about problem solving and collaborating with students, alumnx, university communities, and organizations about meaningful partnerships and powerful strategies for the development of a new, diverse, interculturally developed, and purposeful generation of leaders for our joint capacity to create a better reality.
+Currently, Daniel is associate provost for Immersive Learning & Career Design at Drew University in the New York City larger metropolitan area, where he has the honor of leading LAUNCH, a new approach to undergraduate education designed to facilitate students’ purpose development, career preparation, and their ability to contribute to community/world need solutions.
+LAUNCH is a transferable skill based curriculum/co-curriculum that a) guarantees immersive experiences and a b) network of mentors to every student, as well as universal student engagement and scaffolding through c) a required, for-credit LAUNCH-guiding course, d) a working LAUNCH Plan ePortfolio where students record, track, and receive support on their progress, e) 18 LAUNCH Communities that offer physical and virtual networks, opportunities, and resources clustered by key industry or identity groups, and f) an integrated LAUNCH website called Launchpad fed with relevant data from multiple systems into curated, interactive web spaces.

 In 2014, Daniel received the Rev. Dr. Martin Luther King Jr. Award from UO.
-Throughout the last few years, he has had the opportunity to serve as faculty of the Career Services Institute, co-chair of the DU Committee on Reimagining Undergraduate Education, and chair of the IC Experiential Learning Alliance, the UO and IC Student Employment Enhancement initiatives, the UO Division of Student Life Multicultural Competence Organizational Development effort, the UOAdvantage Experiential Learning Interface Design Team, and the UO International Student Career Alliance.
+Throughout the last few years, he has had the opportunity to serve as faculty of the Career Services Institute, co-chair of the Future Talent Council Global Diversity & Inclusion Advisory Board and the DU Committee on Reimagining Undergraduate Education, and chair of the IC Experiential Learning Alliance, the UO and IC Student Employment Enhancement initiatives, and the the UO Division of Student Life Multicultural Organizational Development effort, the UOAdvantage Experiential Learning Interface Design Team, and the UO International Student Career Alliance.

 Executive Director of Career Planning & Resources at Scripps College